Rishit-emsec/kraken/README.md

 7. If hashes do not match, please re-download that specific file (and not all of them)
 ### Kraken
 8. Clone this repository to your local computer (Linux or download DragonOS and either dual-boot or use a VM)
-9. Run `make noati`
+9. Run `make noati` in the kraken directory
 10. If in step 9 you get an error where you do not have stropts.h file, then run, `sudo touch /usr/include/stropts.h` and then repeat step 9
 11. Next, `cd a5_cpu` and run `./a5cpu_test`
 12. Check that the chains are made properly in steps 10 and 11
 ### Index rainbow tables
-13. cd indexes
+13. `cd indexes`
-14. Run `sudo parted -l` to check where your hard drive is
+14. Run `sudo parted -l` to check where your hard drive with indexed rainbow tables is located.
+Note: you should not be able to see this hard drive in your file manager, as it would seem corrupted to your computer
-15.
+15. Depending on step 14, replace the current location into the second line of your tables.conf file.
+16. e.g: /dev/sdb, should be put into your tables.conf file
+### Entering Kraken
+18. `cd Kraken`
+19. Run sudo `sudo ./kraken ../indexes`
+20. This should allow you to access the Kraken server.
+Note: it should take some time for the tables to be allocated properly
+21. Note that if allocation of rainbow tables is not done properly, one of your .idx files may be corrupt, you can reindex that particular file
+### Automated version
+- Complete till step 16 and run `python3 auto.py`
+- Then give inputs asked for
+- Refer to this video: https://www.youtube.com/watch?v=1KTSQOQWPsU&t=925s

 ## Process
 I will be using Python to execute all the commands required to find the kc of a bitstream while asking for the relevant inputs along the way.